 Are You Turtling as a Coping Mechanism or a Planning Strategy?

 Turtling describes the process people go through to hide and feel secure.
-No one’s immune; we all turtle in different ways.
-The challenge, though, especially when you’re a coach, is figuring out whether the turtling is instrumental or detrimental.
+No one's immune; we all turtle in different ways.
+The key is recognizing whether your turtling is helping or hurting you.

 When Turtling Is a Coping Mechanism